 Do not get offended

 One of the common characteristics of emotionally unintelligent individuals is their bluntness.
 They find it hard to empathize with others, which is why they may come across as politically incorrect or overly direct.
 On the upside, this makes them quite transparent, and they tend to mean what they say.
 The key, then, is to not take things personally.
 They may not operate within the realm of conventional etiquette, but you can still find a way of dealing with them and helping them interact with you.

 Finally, remember that just as high EQ is not always a blessing (it says nothing about a person’s reasoning ability, expertise, or ambition), it is not the end of the world if you yourself are the one with low EQ.
-This may sound odd, because EQ has become a very loaded term today—perhaps even more than IQ.
-However, there is a bright side to low EQ, and a dark side to high EQ.
-Low EQ individuals are often more passionate, creative, and self-critical than their higher EQ counterparts.
+This may sound odd because EQ has become a very loaded term today—perhaps even more than IQ.
+However, there is a bright side to low EQ and a dark side to a high EQ.
+Low-EQ individuals are often more passionate, creative, and self-critical than their higher-EQ counterparts.
 And higher EQ individuals can be complacent, smug, and overly optimistic compared to their low-EQ counterparts.